BumblingBunny/ImageServer/Sketches/README.md

 ## HumTemPol.pde

 Very simple sketch to return humidity/temperature readings on demand.
-Running on a A-Star 32U4 Micro with a DHT22
+Running on an A-Star 32U4 Micro with a DHT22.

 ## AutoPlug.pde
 Sketch to control a relay board over serial.
 Running on Arduino Nano